 Typical nightly: the most budget-friendly option on this list — roughly €80 in low season and around €180–200+ in peak summer.

 I needed a base for snowshoeing near Cinque Torri in winter, and B&B Passo Tre Croci was the obvious pick: it sits right next to the Lago di Sorapis trailhead.
-If you are hiking Sorapis, you do not want to be driving up the pass in the morning, fighting for parking with everyone else.
+If you are hiking Sorapis, you do not want to drive up the pass in the morning and fight for parking with everyone else.
 Stay here, walk out the door, beat the crowds.

 The rooms are simple and comfortable — I had a quiet corner single with a real mountain view and slept like the dead.
 It is intimate, warm, and the kind of place where the host actually wants to know how your day was.